freekode/wow-bot/readme.md

 provide many methods to control not only the character but also to control the mouse and keyboard.
 Ideally only Driver ( and Receiver) can use Robot class, another classes should use robot methods over the Driver class.
 * Controller - combine previous two to provide more appropriate methods to control the character (go to coordinate, set azimuth and etc.)
+Actually it is no an interface, it is abstract class, in which Driver and Receiver must be placed in the constructor.

+### AI
-This is mainly enough to control the character.
-But to make more complicated things we need more intellectual methods and for that you can create custom AI.
-Each AI can be combined with another to make much more complicated processes.
+Interface which explained in previous part was mostly enough for base steps.
+But to perform more complicated processes, we need intellectual methods and for that you can create custom AI.
+AI is a Thread which started and can be stopped at any time (actually there is many problems about killing the thread).
+Each AI extends main abstract class Intelligence.
+That class created for more easy way to make your own AIs.
+Intelligence perform main operations for starting and stopping and provide everything what needed to your AI.

+Intelligence children must implement two methods:

+* processing - main methods for AI, it is performing all main operations in your AI
+* terminating - calling when exception occurs and Intelligence will stop the thread Simple example is TestAI, it print "test passed" each second five times.

+Main problem is killing the process.
+There is many places in the code where Thread.sleep() uses.
+And some where InterruptedException is ignored, if so it just can not be interrupted, or stopped appropriately.
+To solve this bug, you have to DO NOT CATCH InterruptedException.
+Please simply throw it to higher level.

 ## 0.1 version